FestusP-maker/week8_project/README.md

 A simple but complete CRUD API built with FastAPI (Python) connected to the MySQL database.
 The API allows users to create, read, update, and delete tasks and users.

-🛠️ How to Run/Setup the Project
+ How to Run/Setup the Project
 1. Database Setup
 Import the provided SQL script (task_manager.sql) into your MySQL server.

 You can import the SQL using tools like phpMyAdmin, MySQL Workbench, or the terminal.

+ERD Diagram

 Using MySQL CLI:

-bash
+running it on bash workbench

 mysql -u root -p < task_manager.sql
 Or manually in Workbench: